Gang rape: Brazil

-Gang rape, or estupro coletivo, is prevalent in Brazil.
 In the state of Rio de Janeiro alone, over 6,000 rapes are reported every year (or about 37 per 100,000 people).
 Nationwide, the rape rate varied between 26 and 32 per 100,000 women in 2009.
 The arrest rates on rape complaints, was 4% in Rio.
 About 19.6% of 2011 rapes were gang rapes.
+In 2016, more than 30 men drugged and gang raped a 16-year-old girl and later posted photos and a video to boast about it online.

 Canada

 Peer pressure and sexual aggression are among the cited reasons for the crime.
 Since 1983, Canada does not track rape or gang rape statistics separately, but tracks and reports Sexual Assault Tier 3 which includes both rape and gang rape.
-The average Sexual Assault Tier 3 victim rate in Canada was 15 per 100,000 women, and 0 per 100,000 men, according to a 2013 Statistics Canada article.
+The average Sexual Assault Tier 3 victim rate in Canada was 15 per 100,000 women, according to a 2013 Statistics Canada article about violence against women.

 China

-A Lancet study reports, an online survey of 980 Chinese men, 2.2% of them admitted to having committed gang rape (multiple perpetrator rape) of a non-partner woman.
+A Lancet study reports, in an online survey of 980 Chinese men, 2.2% of them admitted to having committed gang rape (multiple perpetrator rape) of a non-partner woman.
 About 36% of the perpetrators had raped more than one woman, 50% of those who had committed gang rape had raped both one partner as a single perpetrator as well as a non-partner during a gang rape, while 32% had gang raped a woman and raped a man.
 The study also found that 90% of the rapists were in the 15–29 age group at the time they perpetrated the first rape.

-In July 2013, the son of a Chinese general was charged with four other men to being part of a gang rape.
+In July 2013, Li Tianyi, the son of Chinese general Li Shuangjiang, was charged with four other men to being part of a gang rape.
 This case raised significant public anger over seemingly privileged treatment of elite gang rape criminals.